Hawaii

 For more information visit the Multi-State Compliance Matrix

-Out of 51 U.S. jurisdictions, Hawaii ranks #45 overall for its friendliness towards faith-based nonprofit organizations, making it one of the worst states in which to operate a faith-based nonprofit.
+Out of 51 U.S. jurisdictions, Hawaii ranks #46 overall for its friendliness towards faith-based nonprofit organizations, making it one of the worst places to operate a faith-based nonprofit in the United States.
 Hawaii has some policies that facilitate the contributions of faith-based nonprofits, including an automatic exemption from state corporate income tax for religious organizations that have 501(c)(3) status and no audit requirement to solicit donations in the state.
-Hawaii, however, has several policies that are burdensome to faith-based nonprofits operating in the state, such as a Blaine Amendment, no RFRA, and laws regarding public accommodations that include no meaningful exemptions for religious organizations.
+Hawaii, however, has several laws that are burdensome to faith-based nonprofits operating in the state, such as a Blaine Amendment, nondiscrimination laws regarding public accommodations that include no meaningful exemptions for religious organizations, and a lack of a RFRA.

 Religious Freedom:

-The Hawaii Constitution follows in lockstep with the federal constitution’s protections, meeting but not exceeding the required minimum protections of the First Amendment.
+The Hawaii Constitution follows in lockstep with the federal constitution’s protections, meeting but not exceeding the required minimum protections of the First Amendment (as currently interpreted by the US Supreme Court).

 Hawaii has not enacted a RFRA and has enacted nondiscrimination laws that conflict with the beliefs of many religious organizations.